Vote

 The right to vote brings with it the responsibility to learn about the candidates and the issues.

 ★ Study the League Voters Guide on vote411.org, where you can see candidate responses to a League questionnaire and a League summary of what ballot measures mean and what proponents and opponents of them say.
+Many local election authorities also mail sample ballots or publish them online.

-★ Read newspapers and news magazines
+★ Read a variety of online sources, newspapers and news magazines

 ★ Contact campaign and party offices and websites